grdw/lorikeet/_drafts/2017-06-07-journey-to-morocco-i.md

   <p>
     My experience in Disques Gam was not a positive one.
-As I've managed to read somewhere online, the man behind the record store (Gam) is not keen on people just touching his records.
+As I've managed to read somewhere online, the man behind the record store (Gam Boujemma) is not keen on people just touching his records and is very, very protective about them.
 You have to know <i>exactly</i> what you're looking for or else you can just get out of the door.
-Me, being a more, exploring and digging type of character, this was not what I was expecting.
+Me, being a more exploring and digging type of character, this was not what I was expecting.
 I looked around and eventually the man in the store grunts (in French) something along the lines of: "what are you doing here?!".
 It took me a moment to